 What is perfectionism paralysis?
 A working definition

-This is different from procrastination.
-This is different from having high standards.
-Perfectionism paralysis is a state of complete inaction driven by the conviction that anything short of flawless is unacceptable – and because flawlessness is impossible, starting becomes impossible.
+Perfectionism has increased across every generation studied since 1989 [7] — and the result shows up as a recognizable pattern: perfectionism paralysis is complete inaction driven by one conviction: anything short of flawless is unacceptable.
+Because flawlessness is impossible, starting becomes impossible.
 Psychologist Randy Frost’s research on perfectionism identifies this core mechanism: what he calls “concern over mistakes” combined with persistent doubts about whether your actions will meet your own standards, creating a state where avoidance becomes the rational response [1].
 The fear isn’t failure.
 The fear is that you’ll create something imperfect and that imperfection will expose the truth about you.
 So you freeze.

 What you will learn